 Impacts to Chinook Salmon Populations

 Using the total fish consumed by the Northern Pikeminnow population (summing fall and spring surveys), we produced a sensitivity analysis for three Northern Pikeminnow diet scenarios where juvenile Chinook Salmon make up 30%, 50%, and 65% of total fish prey consumed (Figure ??).
 Assuming that 50% of the total fish consumed are juvenile Chinook salmon, we estimate that 95,121 (95% CI: 48,606 - 202,661) juvenile Chinook Salmon will be consumed.
 We then used our estimate of total juvenile Chinook Salmon consumed to estimate an “adult equivalents” using the median Granite-to-Granite SAR of 0.00614 (sd = 0.00051) from McCann et al. (2019).
-Assuming predation was non-existent in Deadwater Slough, the juvenile consumption would be equivalent to 584 (95% CI: 250 - 1,447).
+Assuming predation was non-existent in Deadwater Slough, the juvenile consumption would be equivalent to 584 adults?
+(95% CI: 250 - 1,447).

 Discussion